Workplace Training And Support

 Active workplace initiatives work best when people are on board from the start.
 Begin with a chat about wellbeing and take it from there.

-Starting with a quiz like Five Ways to Wellbeing or the Sitting Calculator can spark useful conversations.
+Starting with a quiz like How Are You?
+Quiz or the Sitting Calculator can spark useful conversations.
 Invite colleagues to do the quiz before coming together to talk about wellbeing.
 This can prompt observations, reflections and motivation to help shape plans.

 Like any project or significant change, creating an active workplace takes energy and leadership.
 But anyone can take the lead.